hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

-In this step, you will code some details for the CRD that will in subsequently create a CRD on your cluster.
-Currently, there are no CRDs defined.
+In this step, you will code some details for the CRD that will subsequently create a CRD on your cluster.
+Currently, there are no CRDs defined:

 `kubectl get crds`{{execute}}

 ## Modify Structs

-Click on this `example/api/v1alpha1/at_types.go`{{open}} file to open it in the editor.
+Click to open the *example/api/v1alpha1/at_types.go*{{open}} file in the editor.

 The goal is to change the Spec and Status for the CRD.
 This requires changes to `AtSpec struct` and `AtStatus struct` respectively.

 # AtSpec

 For the `AtSpec struct`, add `Schedule` and `Command`, both as strings.
 Remove the line with `Foo` in it.
-Here is the new AtSpec to replace the existing one.
+Here is the new AtSpec to replace the existing one:

 ```go
 // AtSpec defines the desired state of an At resource